The Khan Dynasty

 Surendra the First was the oldest son of Unmesh Khan and Anissa.
 By the early age of thirteen, he became the planetary ruler after his father’s unfortunate demise.
 During five years of his rule, Surendra was merely a puppet of his mother Anissa who assumed role of the Honored Queen Regent of Limmea.
 Allegedly Surendra Khan died of suicide caused by the inherent stress of his position.

 Rajiv was the youngest son of Unmesh Khan and Anissa.
 Disowned by his mother and raised by a Hand of a Monarch named Alec, since the youngest age Rajiv was trained in the military arts.
-By the age of fourteen, he led a military coup after the suicide of his ruling brother Surendra the First.
-Rajiv’s loyalist troops have killed both his older sisters and apprehended the Honored Queen Regent Anissa to be trialed for a treason.
+By the age of fourteen, he led a military coup after the suicide of his ruling brother Surendra I. Rajiv’s loyalist troops have killed both his older sisters and apprehended the Honored Queen-Regent Anissa to be trialed for a treason.

 Allegedly, Rajiv executed Anissa by his own hand to avenge the death of his father, Unmesh Khan.
-Rajiv the Warrior was first monarch to abdicate early and open the way for his daughter, Priya Khan.
+Rajiv the Warrior was first monarch to abdicate early in order to pave the way for his daughter, Priya Khan.

 4. Priya Khan – The Beloved Mother

-During the twenty years of her rule, Priya have challenged Araszin tradition of slavery and regained the trust of Darfolk by relocating generational slaves back to their ancestral homes.
-Following her father’s principles, Priya retired early to give the throne to her only son, Farukh.
+During her twenty years of rule, Priya has challenged Araszin tradition of slavery and regained the trust of Darfolk by relocating generational slaves back to their ancestral homes.
+Following her father’s principles, Priya retired early to transfer the throne to her only son, Farukh.

 5. Farukh Khan – The Untamed

 Farukh was the sole son of Priya Khan.
 Raised under the constant supervision of an army of tutors and bodyguards, Farukh grew up as a passive hedonist and was completely unwilling to rule.
-When his mother abdicated to transfer her power to Farukh, he became infamous for throwing a private party after the official coronation and crowning a random homeless person to become a “ruler for one night”.
+When his mother abdicated, he became infamous for throwing a wild private party after the official coronation and crowning a random homeless person to become a “ruler for one night”.

-Farukh’s wild lifestyle full of polyamorous adventures have threatened stability of the Kingdom and prompted his mother Priya to come back to power and become a shadow ruler of Limmea in her son’s absence.
-As an enjoyer of parties and strong men, Farukh refused to marry and produce a heir until he was in his forties.
-Allegedly Farukh The Untamed died of a heart attack in his bed with a young Araszin soldier.
+Farukh’s wild lifestyle full of polyamorous adventures have threatened stability of the Kingdom and prompted his mother Priya to become a shadow ruler of Limmea in her son’s absence.
+As an enjoyer of parties and strong men, Farukh refused to marry, and produce a heir only when he was in his forties.
+Allegedly, Farukh The Untamed died of a heart attack in his bed with a young Araszin soldier.

 6. Rajiv Khan II – The Lost One

 Rajiv II was the late son of Farukh Khan and the sole heir to the Limmean throne.
-By the age of three, Rajiv Khan II was taken from his mother and raised by his grandmother, Priya.
-Historians speculate that she undertook this endeavor out of guilt for failing to raise her own son Farukh to become an appropriate ruler of Limmea.
+By the age of three, Rajiv Khan II was taken from the Royal Palace and raised in seclusion by his grandmother, Priya.
+Historians speculate that she undertook this endeavor out of guilt for failing to raise her own son, Farukh, to become an appropriate bearer of her legacy.

 By the age of fifteen, Rajiv II was seduced by a royal concubine and gifted with a son, Anant.
-He wanted to marry her, but was denied by grandmother Priya – she planned to turn Rajiv into an antipode of his negligent father and saw such union with a courtesan as a reputational risk for the young Rajiv II.
+He desired to marry her, but was denied by his grandmother Priya – she saw it as a reputational risk.
+Priya’s plan was to turn Rajiv into an early replacement to his negligent father.
+There are some documented rumors that multiple assassination attempts against Rajiv II were orchestrated by his jealous father because they stopped as soon as Priya Khan passed away, and Rajiv had to publicly pledge allegiance to Farukh Khan before returning to the Royal Palace.

-Rajiv Khan II was coronated a day after his estranged father’s death, but he did not rule for long.
+Rajiv Khan II was crowned a day after his paranoid father’s death, but he did not rule for long.
 Allegedly he died of suicide after a year on the throne.

 7. Anant Khan – The Terrible

 Anant was a son of a concubine and Rajiv Khan II.
 While his young father spent all his time on being tutored by his grandmother Priya, Anant was raised by his mother and few selected Hands of the Monarch.
 Since his young age Anant Khan was induced with paranoia by his anxious and power hungry mother.
-She herself was living in fear to be thrown out the Royal Palace after multiple conflicts with the old Priya Khan.
+She herself was living in fear to be thrown out the Royal Palace after multiple conflicts with his great grandmother, Priya Khan.

 On the day of his coronation, Anant Khan have survived an assassination attempt that took life of his mother.
 As retaliation to hidden conspirators, Anant have invoked a perpetual martial law over the Capitol and commanded his troops to invade Araszi and Dar.
 Despite already being loyal subjects of the Kingdom, both regions have answered to the unprovoked aggression with armed insurgency.
-A slowly glowing civil war have erupted over .
-It will be completely ended only by the efforts of Priscilla Khan years after Anant’s death.
+A slowly glowing civil war have erupted over the whole planet.
+Peace on Limmea was established only by the efforts of Anant’s granddaughter Priscilla, years after his death.

 8. Karim Khan – The Rising Sun

 Son of a tyrant, raised in a monastery on Dar.
-Karim became a driver of the largest reforms that brought Limmea back to the light after his father’s rule.
-Continued the tradition of his Great-Great-Grandmother Priya and left the throne early to his daughter after dismantling the oppressive system built by Anant the Terrible.
+Karim became a driver of the largest reforms that brought Limmea back to stability after his father’s rule.
+Continued the tradition of his Great-Great-Grandmother Priya and left the throne to his daughter immediately after dismantling the oppressive system built by his father, Anant the Terrible.

 9. Priscilla Khan – The Wise

 Stabilized the planet after her father’s liberal reforms.
 All of her children were assassinated by rogue operatives from the secret service.
-Consequently, she had to conceive a new heir pretty late in her life, with one of her Hands as a father.
-Left the throne to her son when she deemed that he was ready.
+Consequently, she had to conceive a new heir rather late in her life, with one of her Hands as a father.

 10. Alexander Khan – The First Emperor

-The first Monarch to face Kingdoms interstellar expansion.
-Reckless reformer and adventurer.
+The first Monarch to face Kingdom’s interstellar expansion in 245 ALU.
+While continuing his mother’s liberal policies on Limmea, he has successfully applied some of his great-grandfather’s praxis to keep the newly conquered worlds subservient to the Empire.
 Based on his mother’s experiences, he created a tradition of secret adoptions.
-Also, he re-organized Hands of the Monarch into the Imperial hand.
-Was eager to leave the throne to his son while dying of cancer.
+He also has downsized and re-organized Hands of the Monarch into the Imperial Hand.
+Alexander Khan was not eager to select an heir out of his children, but was forced to leave the throne to his oldest son Rahul while dying of cancer.

 11. Rahul Khan – The Calm